MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-winrm.md

    - **Website Name**: `Default Web Site` (or the name of the website if you configured a different one earlier).<p />

 1. Edit the name of the release pipeline, click **Save**, and click **OK**.
-Note that the default stage is named Stage1, which you can edit by clicking directly on the name.
+The default stage is named Stage1, which you can edit by clicking directly on the name.

 You're now ready to create a release, which means to run the release pipeline with the artifacts produced by a specific build.
 This will result in deploying the build to IIS servers: